Fried Zucchini with Olive Oil and Parmesan

 - Flip the zucchini over, either by shaking the pan or by gently nudging with a spatula.
 Fry on the other side for 1-2 more minutes.

 - Remove from the heat and stir in the parsley or basil.
-Transfer to a serving plate and sprinkle the cheese on top.
-Squeeze the lemon over and serve hot.
+Transfer to a serving plate and sprinkle ¼ cup grated Parmesan cheese on top.
+Squeeze the lemon over each serving and enjoy them hot.

 Karen’s Notes and Tips